daKmoR/testing-workflow-for-web-components/README.md

 AssertionError: expected '' to equal 'foo'
 ```

-Ok we need a change of tactic :thinking:
+Ok, we need a change of tactic :thinking:
-- add it as a seprate property
+- add it as a separate property
 - sync it when needed

 ```js